timi-owo/terminal-char-table/README.md

 # terminal-char-table
-a simple javascript (node.js) library for drawing ascii tables in the terminal and console, unicode supported.
+a simple javascript (node.js) library for drawing ascii tables in the terminal and console.

 ![screenshot](screenshot.png)

+**WARNING:**<br>
+Since version above 1.1.0, `'CharTable'` object was not as a child of the `'terminal'` namespace,<br>
+So you can create a `'CharTable'` object instance directly after `'require()'` has returned,<br>
+In addition, `'terminal.wcswidth'` and `'terminal.wcwidth'` has been also removed.
+> If you are the first time use this library, can be ignore this warning.
 # Install & Usage
 - Install package from npm.
 ```